OceanDataTools/openrvdas/docs/simulating_serial_input.md

 for your simulated ports, such as /tmp/ttyr15, etc.

-To simplify the creation/testing, simulate\_serial.py can also take a JSON-format[^1] configuration file such as the one in test/serial\_sim.json, specifying a complete set of virtual serial port-log file pairings:
+To simplify the creation/testing, simulate\_serial.py can also take a YAML or JSON-format[^1] configuration file such as the one in test/serial\_sim.yaml, specifying a complete set of virtual serial port-log file pairings:

 ```
-logger/utils/simulate_serial.py --config test/serial_sim.json --loop
+logger/utils/simulate_serial.py --config test/serial_sim.yaml --loop
 ```
-[^1]: Throughout the system, we use a slightly expanded form of JSON
-    that allows Javascript-style "//-prefixed" comments for
-    readability.
-The code for stripping comments and reading in this format is in utils/read\_json.py
+[^1]: YAML is a superset of JSON, allowing Python-style comments preceded by '#'